NaseebaFatima/Delta-demo/README.md

 # Delta-demo
-this is a demo for git and github room
+this is a demo for git and github class-room

+# Tachers
+Welcome

+# Delta
+Students